Chip And Joanna Gaines Are Starting Their Own Coffee Shop

 Chip and Joanna Gaines quickly became one of America’s most beloved television couples with their home improvement show Fixer Upper.
-The HGTV show followed Chip and Joanna as they transformed dated and dilapidated houses into magazine cover worthy homes.
+The HGTV show followed Chip and Joanna as they transformed dated and dilapidated houses into magazine-cover-worthy homes.
 The series finished up its final season last year to the disappointment of many fans.
 After the couple recently welcomed their fifth child, they wanted to take some time out of the spotlight to enjoy more time with family.
 Now, they are ready to embark on a new project.
 They will be opening their very own coffee shop in early March, according to Today.

 With their fast-paced and hectic lives, Chip and Joanna have developed a deeper appreciation for caffeine.
 They decided to turn their passion into a new business.
 A representative for the couple says they haven’t decided on an official name for their new venture yet.
 However, they don’t plan to limit their sales to just coffee.
 “The coffee shop will include a full-service coffee bar, fresh-baked pastries and an assortment of hot teas, among other menu offerings,” the rep stated.